 - An open mind and keen to meet new people and learn about new cuisines from around the world.

 Keen to join the team?

-If you are an eligible refugee, migrant, or asylum seeker chef you can apply here.
+If you are an eligible refugee, migrant, or asylum seeker cook you can apply here.

 If you would like to refer a client you can fill out this form.